 Not at all.
 There is no such thing as a university education that is free of charge.
 Almost all students choose to apply for student loans, which do have to be re-paid.
 The idea that you can go to a graduate institution for free is a persistent misconception.
 Some students receive small grants and scholarships, but these are relatively rare and almost never cover the full cost of tuition.

 You will partner with a Student Advisor to determine whether you can benefit from the various Financial Aid options offered.
 Financial Aid programs include the Federal Direct Loan (unsubsidized), Graduate PLUS Loans, Private Loans, Veterans Educational Benefits, and Military Tuition Assistance.

 The vendors below typically offer faxing services on site.
 Please visit their websites to find a location near you.

 Please note that University of the Rockies is not affiliated with these companies or sites, and they are offered as suggestions only.

 No problem!
 Don't wait - call us today toll-free at 866.621.0124.
-An experienced Admissions Counselor is ready for your call.
+An experienced Enrollment Services Advisor is ready for your call.